 This is why I love that the Bible tells us who we are.
 It tells us the part we’re meant to play:

 “For you are all sons of God through faith in Christ Jesus” (Galatians 3:26).

 “…for you were formerly darkness, but now you are Light in the Lord” (Ephesians 5:8).

 “…and if children, heirs also, heirs of God and fellow heirs with Christ” (Romans 8:17).

 “So then you are no longer strangers and aliens, but you are fellow citizens with the saints, and are of God’s household” (Ephesians 2:19).

-I know it’s easier said than done, but I want to encourage you to drop the labels and the titles and live today as you truly are: a beloved child of God, walking in freedom and victory.
+Drop the labels and the titles and live today as you truly are: a beloved child of God, walking in freedom and victory.